-To this yellow-shirted black-socked man: I am so sorry.
+To this yellow-shirted black-socked man: I am sorry.
 That is what I thought about for the next 10 miles in a row.
 How much I believe that trail running is better without headphones, just you and nature, and how rude it can be when runners are zoned out from the rest of the world on the trail.

 I was low though, to my credit, and at that moment I really needed something between my ears.
 I hope you are reading this, O Fast Yellow-Shirt Man, so you can accept my apology.
-Obviously this still haunts me.

 Thunder and psycho lightning dominated my world from mile 62-75 and the extra swollen creek crossings made me feel so freaking cool.